Tunous/SwipeActionView/README.md

 # <a id="idea">The idea</a>
 The main idea behind this library is a concept of [container] and [background views].
 It allows for a complete control over the look of the created views.

 In the [quick example](#quick-example) section you can see that the `SwipeActionView` has 3 child views.
-The first 2 are called [background views] and last one is the [container].
+The first 2 are called [background views] and the last one is the [container].
 To create working version of `SwipeActionView` you are only required to specify single background view and container.
 Second background view can be added when you want to be able to swipe in both directions.

 ### <a id="container">Container</a>
 The container is a view which is drawn above other views.
-In default state this is the only visible view and it is what gets moved when users perform swipe gestures.
+In the default state, this is the only visible view and it is what gets moved when users perform swipe gestures.
 It can be either a simple `TextView`, your own view or even some sort of view group like `LinearLayout`.
 There is no limit for that, which allows you to gain complete control over the look of your views.

 ### <a id="bg-views">Background views</a>
 Background views are the mostly invisible part of `SwipeActionView`.
 They get revealed only when users start performing swipe gestures.